igoldshm/MonetGAN-model/experiment-setup-visual-quality.md

 ## Notes

-* **Visual quality** was judged subjectively by human inspection for this phase.
+* **Visual quality** was judged subjectively (human inspection) for this phase.
 * Experiments were conducted on images with a resolution of **256×256** pixels.
-* No numerical metrics (e.g., FID) were used in this round — a separate file will cover quantitative evaluation.
+* No numerical metrics (e.g., FID) were used in this round, a separate file will cover quantitative evaluation.

 ---